nayere6342/sep11-freedom-project/blog/entry03.md

 ## Code Presentation:

 Now, on to the code presentation.
-This
+In this, it's mostly things from the last

 ```Js
 const FLOOR_HEIGHT = 48